Home

 Encore: Hate the Police/(Jam), Need, Dead Love

-Notes: Dead Love is played for the first known time.
-Mark introduces Twenty Four with, "This song is about loving your mother, and loving your father, and everything they stand for.
+Notes: Mark introduces Twenty Four with, "This song is about loving your mother, and loving your father, and everything they stand for.
 Thank you for hanging out."
 Before Sweet Young Thing, he tells the crowd, "In case you care, tomorrow we're playing in Enger Rock City.
 They finish up Hate the Police by transitioning into a lengthy and structured jam that is has acquired the bootlegger's title Manic Repression.
 Mark then announces, "I need two things: one is a microphone stand, and the other is a goddamn beer!
 I need a beer!
 I need a beer!
 Put some more echo on this Erik!
 I need a beer!..."
 After that song, they take a long pause and Steve asks, "So, Mark, what should we make up right now?"
 Mark introduces Need with, "This song's on the U.S. version of Superfuzz, and a live version will be on the next issue of Howl! [issue #3]."
 The early Dead Love has three breakdowns, delimited by the chorus.

 3/31/89 Forum.
 Enger, Germany